Nagadeops/Terraform-aws/Terraform Workspace.md

 # How to Use Terraform Workspaces

-1. Creating a New Workspace
-To create a new workspace, use the terraform workspace new command:
+1. To create a new workspace, use the terraform workspace new command:

 $ terraform workspace new dev

 This command creates a new workspace named dev and switches to it.

-2. Switching Between Workspaces
-To switch to an existing workspace, use the terraform workspace select command:
+2. To switch to an existing workspace, use the terraform workspace select command:

 $ terraform workspace select staging

 This command switches to the staging workspace.

-3. Listing Workspaces
-To list all the workspaces in your current Terraform configuration, use:
+3. To list all the workspaces in your current Terraform configuration, use:

 $ terraform workspace list

 This will display a list of all available workspaces and indicate the currently active workspace with an asterisk (*).

 4. Using Workspaces in Configuration